GabryV00/ThermalUAV2UAV_Dataset/README.md

 In addition, there is the notebook containing the experiments conducted on the dataset, using various models and versions of You Only Look Once (YOLO).

+## Converting labels

+The dataset is provided with label in YOLO format.
+If you want to convert the labels in COCO format I suggest to use this [YOLO-2-COCO Converter](https://github.com/Taeyoung96/Yolo-to-COCO-format-converter)

 ## Coming soon...

 In the future, a paper will be published in which the dataset is presented and the results of the experiments conducted on it will be reported.